DMSO: What It's Actually Used For

 Does it actually work for joint and muscle pain?

 Some people swear by it and feel relief fast.
-But the scientific proof is thin and inconsistent — the NIH says the evidence isn't strong enough to recommend it for arthritis.
-So: it may help you personally, but it's not proven, and you're going on experience rather than evidence.
+But the controlled proof of DMSO by itself is thin and inconsistent — NIH says the evidence isn't strong enough to recommend it for arthritis.
+Notably, the one place DMSO is FDA-approved for joint pain is as the carrier in Pennsaid, where the diclofenac is the proven active ingredient.

 Why does my breath smell like garlic after using it?